DEV544: Secure Coding in .NET: Developing Defensible Applications

 CPE/CMU Credits: 6

-Starting off with covering Threat Modeling, the day quickly shifts into how the information provided over the past 3 days fits into the SDLC.
 We will take a look at each phase of the SDLC and discuss how security fits into the process.
-You will get the opportunity to review code from an open source application to identify security flaws and write the code to remediate them.
+Using what you have learned about Web application vulnerabilities, you will get the opportunity to review code from an open source application to identify various vulnerabilities.
+Then, you will then perform security testing and actually exploit these weaknesses.
+Once they have been exploited, you will then fix them using the security coding techniques you have learned in class.

 CPE/CMU Credits: 6